 Rebellion began in the Garden of Eden with Adam and Eve when Satan fooled

-them into eating from the Tree of the Knowledge of Good and Evil;
+them into eating fruit from the Tree of the Knowledge of Good and Evil;

 rebellion are different, but they are both rebellion.
 Even if we try to be